Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 **Strife Point** to avoid such a fate--something that the Players are allowed to reject should they so choose.

+#### Recurring Antagonist Defeat

+If they are intended to be a recurring antagonist, they should always manage to get away, though suffering a major blow to their own plans--they will often be forced to retreat and lick their wounds.

+If you force a retreat on these Antagonists, you must bribe your players each with a [**<u>Strife Point</u>**](/General_System/#strifes) as compensation.

+Remember, though, that recurring antagonists can only be used so many times--eventually you will have to move to the Final Confrontation, where the fate of these antagonists should be placed into the Players’ hands.

 Weapons and Armor
 -----------------

+&lt;&lt;TODO&gt;&gt;

 <table>
 <tbody>